Silverthorne Attorneys Logo

 At Silverthorne Attorneys, we help injured Californians pursue justice and compensation after being hurt in accidents through no fault of their own.
 We understand what you’re going through and how much your financial recovery matters.

 Compensation can cover medical bills, replace damaged vehicles, and give people the support they need while they’re healing.
-That’s why we aggressively fight for every penny our clients are
+That’s why we aggressively fight for every penny our clients are owed for the losses they’ve endured.

 With years of experience serving injury victims and results that speak for themselves, Silverthorne Attorneys will provide the trusted legal services you need during this difficult time.
 Call or contact us today for a free consultation.